Reasoning Model Is Superior LLM-Judge, Yet Suffers from Biases

 \section{Conclusion}

-In this study, we present the first systematic comparison between reasoning and non-reasoning models on the LLM-as-a-Judge.
-The results revealed that reasoning models are superior to non-reasoning models in terms of accuracy, instruction following, and robustness against attacks, however, exhibit vulnerability to biases, especially superficial quality bias.
-Despite its simplicity, our PlanJudge effectively addresses this limitation of LRM-as-judges without extra fine-tuning or external resources.
+In this study, we present the first systematic, multi-dimensional comparison of reasoning vs.~non-reasoning models for LLM-as-a-Judge.
+Our results reveal that reasoning models consistently outperform non-reasoning counterparts in accuracy, evaluation instruction following, and attack robustness; however, they remain significantly vulnerable to superficial-quality biases.
+We further propose PlanJudge, a lightweight strategy that effectively addresses this limitation of LRM-as-a-Judge without extra fine-tuning or external resources.